Can We Use Pyrex In The Toaster Oven?

 As long as you keep the temperature change in mind, there should not be any worrying situation.

-You can also take suggestions from your friends and any other person who has been using Pyrex glassware for more on heating settings.
+You can also take suggestions from your friends and any other person who has been using Pyrex glassware for more heating settings.

 Is Pyrex glass good for steaming?

 Yes, you can use Pyrex for steaming purposes.
 As Pyrex is known for heat resistance, it can definitely survive steaming under the correct heating.
-Make sure you are not using the pyrex glass above 425 degrees.
+Make sure you are not using the Pyrex glass above 425 degrees.
 Such recipes should use steel utensils where you do not have to give a thought to an explosion.

 Can I put Pyrex directly from the refrigerator to the oven?